nautobot/nautobot/docs/miscellaneous/webhooks.md

 The webhook backend feature is considered an "advanced" feature and requires some extra effort to get it running.
 This is due the fact that a background worker is needed to process events in a non blocking way, i.e. the webhooks are sent in the background as not to interrupt what a user is doing in the NetBox foreground.

 To do this, you must install [Redis](https://redis.io/) or simply be able to connect to an existing redis server.
 Redis is a lightweight, in memory database.
-Redis is used as a means of persistance between NetBox and the background worker for the queue of webhooks to be sent.
+Redis is used as a means of persistence between NetBox and the background worker for the queue of webhooks to be sent.
 It can be installed through most package managers.

 ```no-highlight
 # apt-get install redis-server
 ```

 The only other component needed is [Django-rq](https://github.com/ui/django-rq) which implements [python-rq](http://python-rq.org/) in a native Django context.
 This should be done from the same place NetBox is installed, i.e. the same python namespace where you run the upgrade script.
 Python-rq is a simple background job queueing system sitting on top of redis.

 ```no-highlight
 pip install django-rq
 ```

 As mentioned before, the feature requires running a background process.
 This means we need to run another process along side the NetBox application.
 We can do this conveniently by modifying the supervisord unit used to run NetBox.
 Taking the configuration provided from the [installation guide](../installation/web-server/#supervisord_installation) modify it to look like this:

 ```no-highlight
 [program:netbox-core]
 command = gunicorn -c /opt/netbox/gunicorn_config.py netbox.wsgi